sabinecelina/Reality_Capture/_posts/2025-03-01-cutting-edge-3dgs.md

   <img width="90%" src="{{ '/assets/2024-12-20/polycam.png' | prepend: site.baseurl }}" alt="KIRI Engine">
 </div>
 <div style="display: flex; justify-content: center; margin: 5px 0;"><i>Screenshot from PolyCam</i></div>

+## BONUS: Supersplat – A Powerful Gaussian Editor
+If you want to edit Gaussian Splats, check out Supersplat!
+**What Can Supersplat Do?**
+- Delete, transform, and adjust splats
+- Select points by histogram (for precise editing)
+- Color correction & compression
+- Export to a web player for easy sharing

+This makes Supersplat an invaluable tool for refining and optimizing Gaussian Splatting models.

 ## **Conclusion – Which Gaussian Splatting Tool is Right for You?**